learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

     };
 ```

-As the example code above shows, you can define the contents and subject can be defined here.
+As the example code above shows, you can define the contents and subject in this object.
 There are some options for the text such as using HTML to format the text by adding html in mailOption like below:

 ``` JavaScript
 let mailOptions = {